martinctc/loop-code-in-rmd/README.md

-# loop-code-in-rmd
-Loop code chunks in RMarkdown - a flexdashboard example
+# Loop code chunks in RMarkdown - a flexdashboard example

 This is a RMarkdown and flexdashboard example of how to implement code chunk looping.